SoftwareHeritage/swh-environment/README.md

 ### Monitoring activity

-You can monitor the workers activity by connecting to the RabbitMQ console on `http://localhost:5080/reaabitmq` or the grafan dashboard on `http://localhost:5080/grafana`.
+You can monitor the workers activity by connecting to the RabbitMQ console on `http://localhost:5080/rabbitmq` or the grafana dashboard on `http://localhost:5080/grafana`.

-If you cannot see any task being in fact executed, check the logs of the `swh-scheduler-runner` service (here is an ecample of failure due to the debian lister task not being properly registered on the swh-scheduler-runner service):
+If you cannot see any task being executed, check the logs of the `swh-scheduler-runner` service (here is a failure example due to the debian lister task not being properly registered on the swh-scheduler-runner service):

 ```
 ~/swh-environment/swh-docker-dev$ docker-compose logs --tail=10 swh-scheduler-runner